jeniljani-4444/End-to-End-Car-Price-Prediction-Model/README.md

 ---

 ### Notes:
-- Replace `demo.mp4` with the actual name of your video file.
+- Replace `demo.gif` with the actual name of your GIF file.
-- When someone clicks the link, they will be able to download or view the video directly from GitHub.
+- This approach allows you to display a video-like demo directly in your `README.md` without relying on external platforms.

-This approach allows you to include the video in your repository without relying on external platforms like YouTube.
-Let me know if you need further assistance!
+If you still want to use the original video file, you’ll need to host it elsewhere (e.g., YouTube, Vimeo, or Google Drive) and embed it using an iframe or link.
+Let me know if you need help with that!